boc-tothefuture/openhab-jruby/USAGE.md

 ### Shared Code

-If you would like to easily share code among multiple script, you can place it in `<OPENHAB_CONF>/automation/ruby/lib`.
+If you would like to easily share code among multiple scripts, you can place it in `<OPENHAB_CONF>/automation/ruby/lib`.
 You can then simply `require` the file from your rules files.
 Files located in `$RUBYLIB` won't be automatically loaded individually by openHAB, only when you `require` them.